OliverIgnetik/Data-Structures-Algorithms-JS/LinkedLists/linked_lists.md

 #### Singly

-Pros : less memory and simple implementation, faster execution of operations Cons : no reversal, you need the head reference
+- Pros : less memory and simple implementation, faster execution of operations
+- Cons : no reversal, you need the head reference

 #### Doubly

-Cons : reversal
+- Cons : reversal
-Pros : more memory and more complext implementation, slower execution of operations
+- Pros : more memory and more complex implementation, slower execution of operations